tommyippoz/SPROUT/README.md

 Assuming the classifier has such a structure, a QUAIL analysis can be set up as follows:

+Other examples, using ther well-known frameworks for machine learning, can be found in the 'examples' folder

 ## Credits

 Developed @ University of Florence, Florence, Italy